SeQuenC-Consortium/SeQuenC-UseCases/README.md

 In this workshop, a QuantME - Use-case is used to illustrate how to integrate the tools from PlanQK into the SeQuenC - Platform.

+### BloqCat 2024 - Use-case

+The use-case shows the BloqCat framework which is used to create an executable solution by combining concrete solutions of patterns.

 ## Learn More

 - Georg, Daniel; Barzen, Johanna; Beisel, Martin; Leymann, Frank; Obst, Julian; Vietz, Daniel; Weder, Benjamin; Yussupov, Vladimir: [**Execution Patterns for Quantum Applications**](https://www.iaas.uni-stuttgart.de/publications/Georg2023_PatternsQuantumExecution.pdf).
 In: Proceedings of the 18th International Conference on Software Technologies - ICSOFT, SciTePress, 2023.